Manganese in Periodic Table

 In chemistry, manganese(II) forms an extensive range of complex compounds with different types of stereochemistry.
 The d5 configuration of manganese offers no crystal field stabilization energy (CFSE) in high spin octahedral and tetrahedral complexes.
 In +2 oxidation state, it forms stable high-spin octahedral complexes are formed by ammonia, EDTA, oxalate, ethylenediamine, SCN–.
 The chemical equilibrium constants for the formation of these ions from aqua-ion are very low, which may again be attributed to the absence of any gain in CFSE.

 Uses of Manganese

 The transition element, manganese is mainly used as an additive for making steel.
 Manganese combines with the sulfur present in steel which prevents the formation of brittle materials like FeS.
-Steel alloys with 70 to 80 percent manganese are known as ferromanganese and with 15 to 20 percent of metal are called spiegeleisen.
-Due to the high strength, the manganese alloys have great industrial demand and is used for making railway tracks, safes, rifle barrels, crushing machines, drilling rods, and prison bars.
+Steel alloys with 70 to 80 percent manganese are known as ferromanganese and 15 to 20 percent of metal are called spiegeleisen.
+Due to their high strength, the manganese alloys have great industrial demand and are used for making railway tracks, safes, rifle barrels, crushing machines, drilling rods, and prison bars.
 The other alloy that contains 17 to 19 percent chromium, 8 to 10 percent manganese, 0.75 to 1 percent copper, and small amounts of carbon and silicon has high corrosion resistance and chemical attack.

 Several non-steel alloys like manganese bronze alloy used for making propeller blades and manganin in electrical instruments due to their electrical resistivity.
 Manganese and its compounds are widely used as a chemical catalyst, in the pharmaceutical supplement, fertilizer, glass industry as a decolorizer, and in electrical dry cells as a depolarizer.